TVXQ: Artistry

-TVXQ have labeled their lead singles as "SMP", a supposedly experimental genre with a mix of orchestral pop, rock, hip hop, and contemporary R&B, topped with harmonizing vocals and high notes.
+TVXQ have labeled their lead singles as "SMP" (short for "SM Music Performance"), a supposedly experimental genre with a mix of orchestral pop, rock, hip hop, and contemporary R&B, topped with harmonizing vocals and high notes as well as dynamic dance routines.
 Many of TVXQ's songs feature lyrics with dark social commentary.

 TVXQ's musical style has evolved over the years.
 Dance-pop and contemporary R&B ballads persisted throughout their releases, and they have released a cappella versions of their music.
 In their first two albums, TVXQ explored rap rock, and have collaborated with the rock band TRAX in those attempts.
 With their fourth Korean album Mirotic (2008), TVXQ delved into urban contemporary and electropop, and the album's lead single "Mirotic", a song marked by heavy-urban dance and Europop sounds, is considered one of the staple songs of K-pop.
 In the albums after the split, Yunho and Changmin experimented with more electronic dance music, traditional R&B, and pop songs with strong hip hop cadences.
 However, the duo's tenth anniversary album, Tense (2014), saw a drastic change in TVXQ's musical direction, in which acoustic genres such as adult contemporary pop music took focus.

 TVXQ's dance choreography has been called "intense and powerful".
 Their stage performances have been described as "imaginative" and "captivating", with Yunho and Changmin being lauded for their stability and stamina to perform live, with some live concert sets lasting for more than three hours.
-On an episode of Mnet's Idol Chart Show that aired on May 4, 2011, TVXQ were ranked number one among music removed (MR) idol singers.
+On an episode of Mnet's Idol Chart Show that aired on May 4, 2011, TVXQ was ranked number one among music removed (MR) idol singers.